sciber-io/yubikey-locker/README-development.md

 In case something is unclear - you should be able to follow the process in ci.yml

+### MacOS
+Version number is changed in src/macos/sciber-yklocker-macos.spec This needs to be increased for Intune to roll out a new version of the app.

 ### Other
 Pyinstaller cmd:
 pyinstaller --clean -F -n "sciber-yklocker" "..\src\sciber_yklocker.py"